 4. Insert the new battery.
-Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
-Press the battery down to ensure that the battery is fully seated in the battery housing cavity.
+Refer to the diagram inside the remote entry transmitter for the correct

 5. Snap the two halves back together.

 Note: Replacement of the battery will not cause the remote transmitter to become deprogrammed from your vehicle.
 The remote transmitter should operate normally after battery replacement.